jy3915/DE4Optimisation/Subsystem_1 Jiachen Yu/README.md

 This indicated the linear relationship between drone arm length and maximum stress.
 The dimensional lower bound for arm length was 81.6mm, so the arm length was minimized to 81.6mm.
 ### 2. Objective function with variables of arm width and thickness
-Open [stress_armwidth_armthickness.m](stress_armwidth_armthickness.m) and run the code in MATLAB.
+Open [stress_armwidth_armthickness.m](stress_armwidth_armthickness.m) and run the code in MATLAB(Elapsed time is 0.408325 seconds).
 The code reads the data in [ruall.csv](ruall.csv) and use curve fitting toolbox to generate functions subject to drone arm width and thickness.

 The objective function was generated with arm width and thickness against maximum stress using polynomial fit, degree 2 and 3.
 The surface plot showed a surface curve.